Arsenal-West Ham United Preview

 STATS European Football Writer

-(AP) -- West Ham United will be eyeing another London derby win as they host Arsenal at Upton Park on Boxing Day.
+(AP) -- LONDON (SE) - West Ham will be looking to secure their second London derby win in a week when they welcome Arsenal to Upton Park on Saturday afternoon.

 The Hammers beat Queens Park Rangers 2-1 on Monday to continue their excellent start to the season, but are wary of the threat of an Arsenal side two points below them in the league.